How to Optimize a Blog Post for Google's Featured Snippets

 So, the first thing you need to do is a complete rundown and audit of your target keywords and the keywords used in your industry, looking for any that have featured snippets.

-Featured Snippet on Ahrefs
+Featured Snippet On Ahrefs

 Some long-tail keyword research tools, like Semrush or Ahrefs, will give you this flag when you pull content on their website.
 Or, you can search manually.